 The recipient of the Scholarship must complete a clinical placement at the Mater Hospital Sydney during the second or third year of their course.

-Recipients are requested to submit a letter of appreciation for the donor explaining how the scholarship has assisted them.
-The letter should be submitted to the Scholarships Office no later than 1 October 2017.
+Recipients are requested to submit a letter of appreciation for the donor, explaining how the Scholarship has assisted them.
+The letter should be submitted to the Scholarships Office no later than 1 October of each year.